walter-liu/slides/README.md

-This repository contains the example of my slides.
+The examples of my slides.
 ===================================